-The Number of Sensing Responders field represents the number of sensing responders utilized by the sensing initiator in the sensing procedure to fulfill the SBP request, if the SBP Status Code field in the SBP Response IE is SUCCESS.
-Conversely, if the SBP Status Code field in the SBP Response IE is REJECTED_WITH_SUGGESTED_CHANGES, the Number of Sensing Responders field suggests the number of sensing responders to consider.
+The Number of Sensing Responders field indicates the actual number of sensing responders used in the sensing procedure initiated by the sensing initiator to satisfy the SBP request if the SBP Status Code field is SUCCESS.
+The Number of Sensing Responder field indicates a suggested number of sensing responders if the SBP Status Code field is REJECTED_WITH_SUGGESTED_CHANGES.

-The Sensing Requesting Device Address Presence field when one indicates the presence of the Sensing Requesting Device Address field, or not present when zero.

-The Sensing Responder List field is set to one to indicate that the Sensing Responder Address List field is present.
-If the Sensing Responder List field is set to zero, the Sensing Responder Address List field is not present.
+The Sensing Responder Address List Present field when one indicates that the Sensing Responder Address List field is present, and when zero indicates the Sensing Responder Address List field is not present.

-The Sensing Session ID field specifies the session ID of the sensing session corresponding to the SBP procedure.
+The Sensing Session ID field contains a 4-octet session identifier of the sensing session corresponding to the SBP procedure.

-The Sensing Requesting Device Address field specifies the address of the sensing requesting device.

 The Sensing Control field has the same meaning as the Sensing Control field of the AC IE (10.39.7.1).

-The Sensing Responder Address List field is present only if the Sensing Responder List field is set to one.
-The Sensing Responder Address List field contains one or more addresses that indicate the set of sensing responders involved in the sensing session corresponding to the SBP procedure if the SBP Status Code field is SUCCESS.
-Conversely, if the SBP Status Code field is REJECTED_WITH_SUGGESTED_CHANGES, the Sensing Responder Address List field suggests the preferred sensing responders to consider.
+The Sensing Responder Address List field is present only if the Sensing Responder Address List Present field is set to one.
+The Sensing Responder Address List field contains the address list that indicates the set of sensing responders involved in the sensing session corresponding to the SBP procedure if the SBP Status Code field is SUCCESS.
+The Sensing Responder Address List field indicates a set of suggested sensing responders if the SBP Status Code field is REJECTED_WITH_SUGGESTED_CHANGES.